spences10/sveltekit-and-the-content-layer/slides.md

 <!--
-Hi my name is Scott, and I'm here to talk about Svelte and how I have been using it with GraphQL
+Hi my name is Scott, and I'm here to talk about Svelte and how I have been using it with GraphQL -->

-GraphCMS is a headless API content management system and, we really pride ourselves on delivering structured content at scale

-We’re one of the first, if not the first headless GraphQL based CMS’

-We're completely GraphQL native to this day, we’re all in on GraphQL and that’s all we provide to access content

-This will be a brief history of content on the web, where we are now and where we’re going

-But it's mainly about Svelte and SvelteKit
--->

 ---